starbuck28/react-redux-newsfeed/README.md

+This project is a sample newsfeed that allows the user to create posts and add comments to posts.
+Comments and posts are able to be liked.
+Comments are also able to be edited and deleted.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs all the needed dependencies.

 ### `npm start`